bhamrick/precision_system/README.md

         * 4♦️!
 Transfer to ♠️ (made with unusual lengths such as 6/4 in majors)
         * 4♥️ To play (made with unusal lengths and desire to declare)
         * 4♠️ To play (made with unusal lengths and desire to declare)
+    * Note that this is "high information" puppet stayman, as there was no regular stayman available so 3♦️ promising a 4 card major ensures that responder can rely on 4 card support for the other major after opener denies the first one.
 * 3♦️\* Jacoby transfer to ♥️
 * 3♥️\* Jacoby transfer to ♠️
 * 3NT To play